olgastukova/dreamify/README.md

 #### Dream Window

-- Users can open any dream to change it, delete, mark as completed or call an AI assistant.
+- Users can open any dream to delete it, mark as completed or call an AI assistant.

 #### AI Dream Assistant